-- Be a West Virginia resident for at least 12 months prior to applying; - Be a citizen or permanent resident of the United States; - Have a high school diploma, TASC (formerly GED) or high school equivalent; - Not be in default on higher education loans; - Comply with the Military Selective Service Act; - Not be incarcerated in a correctional facility; and - Demonstrate financial need as verified through submission of the FAFSA.
+- Be a West Virginia resident for at least 12 months prior to applying; - Be a citizen or permanent resident of the United States; - Have a high school diploma, or equivalent thereof; - Not be in default on higher education loans; - Comply with the Military Selective Service Act; - Not be incarcerated in a correctional facility; and - Demonstrate financial need as verified through submission of the FAFSA.

-Program requirements: Funding is limited and funds are awarded on a firstcome, first-served basis.
+Program requirements: Funding is limited and funds are awarded on a first-come, first-served basis.
 Because this grant is specifically for programs lasting fewer than 12 months, students cannot be awarded the grant for the same course more than once.